Volvo Recall over 500,000 over fire risk

 The affected models are:

-There hasn't been any reports of accidents or personal injuries related to the issue at this time.
+There haven't been any reports of accidents or personal injuries related to the issue at this time.

 Customers will receive a letter from the company urging them to contact their local dealership in order to have their car fixed.